El Dorado (Super Friends)

 El Dorado is a Mexican superhero featured in various incarnations of the Super Friends animated television series voiced by Mexican actor Fernando Escandon.

 A variation of El Dorado appears in the animated series Young Justice, voiced by Freddy Rodriguez.

 Fictional character biography

+El Dorado was created solely for the Hanna-Barbera's Super Friends cartoons, although his appearances were relatively rare except in the last two short-lived series of the superhero saga, and did not appear officially in the main DC Universe until 2017.

-El Dorado was created solely for the Super Friends cartoons.
-He first appeared as minor character in the Super Friends animated shorts, which aired in 1981 season and later in Super Friends: The Legendary Super Powers Show as a full-time member.
-El Dorado spoke English with a Spanish accent, and used both English and Spanish words in full sentences.
+He first appeared as minor character in the Super Friends animated shorts, which aired in 1981 season and later in Super Friends: The Legendary Super Powers Show (1984-1985) as a full-time member.
+In the final version of animated Super Friends, The Super Powers Team: Galactic Guardians (1985), El Dorado was one of the few surviving members to appear.